danbev/learning-iot/README.md

   |     |_____|
 0 +------------------
 ```
-We can see the ups and downs but this if we wanted to turn this back into the
+We can see the ups and downs but if we wanted to turn this back into the
 analog signal it would not represent it very well.

 If we have 2-bits instead then:
 ```
 4 |     _